ralphbean/example/README.md

 # Konflux Example for OSS NA 2025 🚀 https://github.com/ralphbean/example

-In these examples, we'll show a few different ways that a component can be onboarded to [konflux-ci](https://konflux-ci.dev) to demonstrate different degrees of supply chain security *that influence vulnerability management capabilities*. 🔒
+In these examples, we'll show a few different ways that a component can be onboarded to [konflux-ci](https://konflux-ci.dev) to demonstrate different degrees of supply chain security *that have an influence on vulnerability management capabilities*. 🔒

 [component-01](component-01/) is a basic build.